stemformulas/stemformulas.github.io/README.md

 ## Adding a formula by submitting a pull request:
+Adding a formula is a bit of a process, here are the steps.

 1. Install [Git](https://git-scm.com/downloads).
 Git allows you to download this code, modify it, and push it back up to GitHub.

 2. Clone this repository on your command line with the submodules flag: